Visiting Scholar, Stanford University (Fall 2017 – Spring 2019)

 Lane Center for the American West

-My project at Stanford, “The Battle for Mavericks,” involves ongoing work with the Committee for Equity in Women’s Surfing and its recent campaign for women surfers’ access to the iconic big wave contest at Mavericks in Half Moon Bay.
+My projects at Stanford are two-fold.
+One, “The Battle for Mavericks,” involves ongoing work with the Committee for Equity in Women’s Surfing and its recent campaign for women surfers’ access to the iconic big wave contest at Mavericks in Half Moon Bay.
 The work dovetails with a couple of the Lane Center’s major research priorities: one, in Energy and Environment, focused on The California Coastal Commission Project; the other, in History, Arts, and Culture.